 Hugo dominated the craft categories, of principal interest to Technicolor, with cinematographer Robert Richardson, ASC and visual effects supervisor Rob Legato leading the way with well-deserved Oscars.
 Both wins were generally considered long shots, in very competitive races.
 Director Martin Scorsese’s remarkable achievement has been acknowledged as the finest example of any film produced in 3D.
-Laser Pacific/Technicolor NYC facility worked closely with the filmmakers to facilitate the digital intermediate and 3D color-grading.
+Technicolor’s Laser-Pacific facility in Hollywood worked closely with the filmmakers to facilitate the film’s dailies, editorial conform, digital intermediate, and 3D color-grading.
 And the company’s digital cinema team produced masters for the film’s release around the world.

 The Artist now has the distinction of being one of the only contemporary films to have swept all the major awards of the season for Best Picture, including the Oscars; the French Cesar Awards; the British Academy’s BAFTA Awards; and the American independent Spirit Awards.
 Technicolor recently announced its acquisition of the post-production facilities in Paris that served director Michel Hazanavicius and producer Thomas Langmann, on the way to their wonderful achievement.